filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 ![](https://user-images.githubusercontent.com/41773797/147613556-62c62153-4d21-4801-8a71-040d528d5757.png)

 > Filament also supports [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary).
-See our [plugin documentation](/docs/spatie-laravel-media-library-plugin) for more information.
+See our [plugin documentation](/plugins/spatie-media-library) for more information.

 ## Configuring the storage disk and directory

-By default, files will be uploaded publicly to your default storage disk.
+By default, files will be uploaded publicly to your storage disk defined in the [configuration file](../installation#publishing-configuration).
+You can also set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.

-To change the disk and directory that files are saved in, and their visibility, use the `disk()`, `directory()` and `visibility` methods:
+To change the disk and directory for a specific field, and the visibility of files, use the `disk()`, `directory()` and `visibility()` methods:

 ```php
 use Filament\Forms\Components\FileUpload;